logo

 No products in the cart.

-In 1983, to mark the 75th anniversary of Klaksvík becoming an independent municipality, a striking monument was unveiled in Vágstún — the historic assembly site (tingstaður) of the Northern Isles.
-The artwork was created by local artist Fríðjof Joensen, known for his many sculptures throughout the Faroe Islands.
+In 1983, Klaksvík celebrated the 75th anniversary of becoming an independent municipality.
+To mark the occasion, the town unveiled a striking monument in Vágstún — the historic assembly site (tingstaður) of the Northern Isles.

 Vis større kort